beartype/beartype/README.rst

    typing.Annotated[list[str], Is[lambda lst: bool(lst)]], as value []
    violates validator Is[lambda lst: bool(lst)].

+   # Lastly, type-check anything against any type hint... anytime.
-   # Lastly, import the is_bearable() tester.
+   # Import the is_bearable() tester.
    >>> from beartype.abby import is_bearable

+   # Call this tester like isinstance() or issubclass() – except the
-   # Type-check anything against any PEP-compliant type hint at any time.
+   # second parameter may be any type hint or type.
+Power erupts.
    >>> is_bearable(['The', 'goggles', 'do', 'nothing.'], list[str])
    True
    >>> is_bearable([0xCAFEBEEF, 0x8BADF00D], ListOfSomeStrings)